 Each issue relates to an emerging or overlooked theme in the field of human trafficking.
 The Review’s focus is global in nature, exploring micro and macro levels of anti-trafficking responses and the commonalities, differences and disconnects in between.
 Each issue features a Debate Section in which two or more sides of a contentious issue are presented.

 The Review presents rigorously considered, peer reviewed material in clear English.
 The journal is an open access, academic publication with a readership in over 100 countries.
-The Review currently publishes one issue annually.
-Publication will increase to two issues a year in 2015.
+The Review publishes two issues per year since 2015.

 Forthcoming Special Issues:

 - September 2016: Trafficking Representations, guest edited by Rutvica Andrijasevic and Nicola Mai

 - April 2017: Where's the Evidence, guest edited by Sallie Yea